amadolid/pybotchi/README.md

 ### 🔧 Everything is Overridable & Extendable

 **Maximum flexibility, zero lock-in.** Everything is designed to be overridable and extendable to foster a community where developers can publish their own Actions associated with specific Intents—enabling everyone to reuse or override them for their unique use cases.

 Currently, the default tool call invocation uses **LangChain's BaseChatModel**.
 But you're not stuck with it—override this function and use native SDKs like **OpenAI** directly.

 ---

 ## 🚀 Let's Start with the Basics

-### **Prerequisite**
+### **🎯 Prerequisite**

 First, you need to import the LLM Class and set the base LLM to be used in Children Selection.
-You can use alternative frameworks other than LangChain, but you'll also need to override the child selection flow.
-We'll discuss that later.
+You can use alternative frameworks other than LangChain, but you'll also need to override the child selection flow. **We'll discuss that later.**

 <details>
-  <summary>Add base LLM</summary>
+  <summary>⚙️ Add base LLM</summary>

 ```python
 from os import getenv